-I really enjoyed this enchanting, almost hidden, little corner of England and hated to leave, but more adventures were on the horizon.
+I really enjoyed this enchanting, almost hidden, little corner of England and was not eager to leave, but more adventures were on the horizon.
 We bid farewell to Stonethwaite and were on our way.

 On the rocky, high hills, we saw many Herdwick sheep that are native to the Lake District.
 They tend to be quite healthy, live solely off of the land and do not stray, all of which make them very desirable in this area.

-Our path was closely following along Stonethwaite Beck (stream).
+Our path closely followed along Stonethwaite Beck (stream).